Maria dos Santos Lonsdale

 Santos Lonsdale, Maria dos; Lonsdale, David; Lim, Hye-Won

 Dr David Lonsdale D.Lonsdale@hull.ac.uk

-Lecturer/ Programme Director, BA War and Security Studies/ Programme Director, MA Strategy and International Security
+Senior Lecturer/ Programme Director, BA War Studies/ Programme Director, MA Strategy and International Security

 Information design principles are overlooked in cyber security awareness websites.
 An Information Design Process Model was devised to help frame and interpret how online information is processed and the role information design principles have in facilitating that processing.
 Two websites were then compared, and results show significant differences in terms of performance, behavior and perception.
 The results also show that in situations where serious information is at stake (such as cyber security), a more accessible design does not seem to be sufficient to project a sense of trust and security among users.
 All these findings led to original insights regarding the design of online information in terms of lasting impression and user-centered design approaches.